Learning to Generate Better Than Your LLM: Experiments

+\paragraph{Reward Optimization Tradeoff} In \cref{fig:tradeoff} we evaluate how well \framework{} algorithms trade-off optimizing the reward while minimizing the perplexity and kl-constraint $\sqrt{\text{KL}}$.
+For fair comparisons, we kept $\lambda$ and $\eta$ the same across all algorithms.
+For both plots, the top right corner indicates the policy has both high reward and low perplexity and low divergence from $\pi_0$.
+For each algorithm we plot 5 checkpoints ranging from 20 to 100 iterations.\cpi{} mostly matches or has higher reward than \ppo{} while maintaining a lower perplexity.
+Separately, \agg{} trade-offs reward for perplexity, and has comparable reward scores as \ppo{} while drastically reducing its perplexity.
+For the kl-constraints plot on the left of \cref{fig:tradeoff} we see that although \ppo{} has a set of points with high reward, most of these points also have high KL divergences.
+Whereas, a subset of \cpi{} matches or has higher reward than \ppo{} while having a lower kl-constraint. \looseness=-1

-In order to answer question \textbf{(3)}, we conducted a study to assess their performance across varied difficulty levels of input prompts.
-Our evaluation was carried out on both the IMDB dataset and CommonGen where we categorized the prompts based on their difficulty level.
-For IMDB, the difficulty of any prompt is determined by analyzing its sentiment score, with higher scores indicating easier prompts for the model in generating continuations with positive sentiment.
-For this, we classified the prompts into three difficulty levels: \textit{easy}, \textit{medium}, \textit{hard} and computed the average sentiment metric for each difficulty level.
-Similarly, for CommonGen, we classify the prompts into \textit{easy} and \textit{hard} based on the number of unseen concepts in the prompt.
-Figure \ref{fig:scores_by_difficulty.pdf} presents a comparison of scores for different algorithms grouped by prompt difficulty on IMDB and CommonGen tasks.
-The results reveal a notable performance gap between easy and hard prompts for algorithms such as \bc{} and \ppo{}, whereas our proposed algorithms \cpi{}, \agg{}, \lol{} and \lolsd{} exhibit a significantly smaller gap, with \lolsd{} having the least gap.
+\paragraph{\framework{} Performance on Difficult Prompts} Our evaluation was carried out on the CommonGen task where we categorized the prompts based on their difficulty level.
+For CommonGen, we classify the prompts into \textit{easy} and \textit{hard} based on the number of unseen concepts in the prompt.
+Specifically, we categorized prompts with 3 concepts as easy and more than 3 concepts as hard. \cref{fig:scores_by_difficulty.pdf} presents a comparison of scores for different algorithms grouped by prompt difficulty.
+The results reveal a notable performance gap between easy and hard prompts for algorithms such as \bc{} and \ppo{}, whereas our proposed algorithms \cpi{}, \agg{}, \lol{} and \lolsd{} exhibit a smaller gap, with \lolsd{} having the least gap .
 In other words, even on challenging prompts, our interactive algorithms produce better text continuations.

-\paragraph{GPT Models as Guide Policies} To answer question \textbf{(4)}, we use a black-box \texttt{GPT3} model as our guide policy.
-In \Cref{tbl:gpt_results}, we see all \framework{} algorithms fine-tuning a \texttt{GPT2} model to be as good or better than \texttt{GPT3}.
-This suggests a potential impact of \framework{} to be the use of general purpose, black-box guide policies to train a smaller, cheaper model to be very adept at a specific task.
+See \cref{appendix:commongen} for example generations.